siakaramalegos/perf_workshop/perf.md

 Look at the tools you ran earlier, and write down:

-1. The site's speed index, LCP, TTI, TBT, FID, and CLS.
+1. The site's speed index, TTFB, FCP, LCP, TBT, FID, and CLS.
 2. Which tools did you find them in?
 3. Under what conditions were these run (device, network, emulated/real?
 4. Bonus: Which tool lets you test performance while using the app (not loading)?